ASU-Lim-Lab/Spike_mutation_tracker/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This repository contains scripts to analyze and visualize mutations in the SARS-CoV-2 spike gene.
+This repository contains scripts used to analyze and visualize mutations in the SARS-CoV-2 spike gene.
 Current efforts involve detection of SARS-CoV-2 spike mutations that enable mAb resistance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>